 The best position for sleeping after hip surgery is on your back with a pillow positioned between your knees to provide ample hip support.
 It will also help you avoid crossing your legs during sleep.
 You can sleep comfortably and safety on your side, as long as a pillow or other support is between your knees.

 Other sleep positions are not recommended and are potentially dangerous because they can require you to twist your legs and cause dislocation.
 Sleeping on your stomach, on your back with a pillow underneath your knees, and without pillows between your knees are not advisable sleeping positions.
+Learn more about our orthopedic surgeons in Jacksonville now.

 Consider Orthopedic Surgery at Carolinas Center for Surgery